dulnan/graphql-typescript-deluxe/README.md

-# graphql-typescript-codegen-fast
+# graphql-typescript-deluxe

 This is an **experimental** and **opiniated** code generator for generating TypeScript types for GraphQL operations and fragments.

 ## Features

+- Performance: Fast initial execution (at least 100x faster than graphql-codegen)
-- Readability: The generated types are easy to read and understand.
+- Readability: The generated types are easy to read and understand
-- Incremental: Update only types for files that changed.
+- Stateful: The class keeps track of already generated types, allowing it to update only types that need to be rebuilt
+- TypeDoc: Adds comments for fragments, operations and fields (description from schema)

+## Caveats

+This is still very much beta and experimental.
+While there are a lot of tests that cover both basic queries and edge cases, I'm sure there are plenty that I missed.

 ## Usage